Evolutionary-Intelligence/EC-A-Modern-Perspective/README.md

 # Evolutionary Computation: A Modern Perspective

-This is a *free online* book, currently written/edited by *Qiqi Duan* @SUSTech (Shenzhen, China) and *Yijun Yang* @Tencent (Shenzhen, China).
+This is a *freely online* book, currently written/edited by *Qiqi Duan* @SUSTech (Shenzhen, China) and *Yijun Yang* @Tencent (Shenzhen, China).
 We start to write this open book from July, 2023 and plan to finish it in December, 2027.
 Owing to its **open** nature, any suggestions, improvements, and corrections to it are **highly encouraged** via [Issues](https://github.com/Evolutionary-Intelligence/EC-A-Modern-Perspective/issues) or [Pull requests](https://github.com/Evolutionary-Intelligence/EC-A-Modern-Perspective/pulls).

 ## Contents (still actively updated)